lkesteloot/unsong/unsong.md

 ## [TODO Chapter 48: ]Bring Me My Chariot Of Fire

 [blockquote]
-Rage in favor of the proposition that the machine is somehow important in a way that could be uncovered through dispassionate analysis.<br/>
+Rage in favor of the proposition that the machine is somehow important in a way that could be uncovered through dispassionate analysis.

-[i]— <a href="https://twitter.com/stevenkaas/">Steven Kaas</a>[/i]
+   -[i]— <a href="https://twitter.com/stevenkaas/">Steven Kaas</a>[/i]
 [/blockquote]

    -Morning, May 14, 2017